 Next Parish Council Meeting

-The next Council Meeting takes place at 7 o'clock on the 2nd Monday of each month (dates shown in the meetings calendar) in the Onyx Room at ther rear of Lubenham Village Hall.
+Parish Council meetings take place at 7 o'clock on the 2nd Monday of each month (dates shown in the meetings calendar) in the Onyx Room at ther rear of Lubenham Village Hall.

 Each meeting begins with 'Matters Raised by the Public' when members of the public present may make a statement or ask a question.
 These matters may not be discussed immediately since they will not have appeared on the Agenda; but the Council will take note of them and, if necessary, add the subjects to the Agenda of the following meeting.
 Issues for meetings can also be raised in writing to the council when it may be possible to add the item to the Agenda if received in time for the following meeting.

 If there is a topic that you would like discussed at any meeting you must let the Clerk know - in writing or by email.
-The Agenda deadline for the February meeting will close on Saturday 01st February and published on the Meetings Calendar page of this web site and the Council's three notice boards in the week before the meeting.
+The Agenda deadline for each meeting will close 10 days prior to the meeting and is published on the Meetings Calendar page of this web site and the Council's three notice boards in the week before the meeting.
 A matter that does not appear on this Agenda cannot be discussed until the following meeting.

-The Minutes of the December meeting, ratified at the January meeting, are published on the Minutes Archives page here.
-An informal account of matters discussed at this month's meeting, written by one of the Councillors, will be published in the January issue of Lubenham Newsletter.
+The Minutes of the previous meeting, once ratified, are published on the Minutes Archives page here.
+An informal account of matters discussed at this month's meeting, written by one of the Councillors, will be published in the Lubenham Newsletter.

-The Annual Council Meeting took place on Monday 13th May.
-Councillor Diana Cook remains Chairman; Councillor Annette Deacon is Vice-Chairman.
+The Annual Council Meeting takes place each year in May.
+Currently Councillor Diana Cook remains Chairman; Councillor Annette Deacon is Vice-Chairman.
 Councillor details appear on the Councillor page of the website.

 Lubenham Parish is made up of four settlements: the main village, Bramfield Park (just off the main A4304 road towards Theddingworth), Gartree to the north, and Greenacres, on the old A6 north of Market Harborough.